 Cycling Monitor Germany 2019

 The use of bicycles in Germany is continuing to rise: 44 percent of people in Germany regularly use a bicycle.
 This means that more people cycle every day or several times a week than in the previous year's studies.
 41 percent of those surveyed intend to use the bicycle more frequently in the future.
-This is shown by the representative population survey "Cycling Monitor 2019", which is commissioned every two years by the Federal Ministry of Transport and carried out for the sixth time by the SINUS Institute.
+This is shown by the representative population survey "Cycling Monitor 2019", which is commissioned every two years by the Federal Ministry of Transport.

 Use of bicycles continues to rise - pedelecs are very popular